 If you suffer from poor vision, did you know that glasses and LASIK aren’t the only ways to see more clearly?
 There’s plenty you can do to improve your eyesight that don’t involve such drastic measures.

 Rebuild Your Vision readers and customers know that there are many things you can start doing at home to sharpen your vision naturally.
 Remedies vary from adequate vitamin intake to exercises and even simple lifestyle changes.

-Let’s go over some of the basics for improving your eyesight naturally.
+Let’s take a moment to go over some of the basics for improving your eyesight naturally.

 If you love to cook, it’s time to get out your apron.
 Healthy vision and what you eat go hand in hand.
 The vitamins A, C, and E are absolutely essential to healthy eyes.

-Don’t forget your minerals – zinc and copper are important parts of your diet so make sure that you are eating foods rich in these minerals too.
+Don’t forget your minerals – zinc and copper are important parts of your diet, so make sure that you are eating foods rich in these minerals too.
 Foods high in zinc range from oysters to dark chocolate, while foods high in coppers include sesame seeds and dried herbs.
 Zinc’s importance stems from its abundance in our eyes already – it helps transform beta carotenes into usable vitamin A.

-We understand that many people just don’t have the time to prepare, cook, and eat a healthy diet everyday.
+We understand that many people just don’t have the time to prepare, cook, and eat a healthy diet every day.
 However, these vitamins and minerals are so important for your eye health that on days when you just can’t eat right we recommend that you try an eye-healthy supplement.
 If you can give back to your eyes by ensuring they are getting their proper nutrients, they will give back to you as you age – with proper care, you’ll still be able to enjoy reading and other close activities well into your senior years!

 Give Your Eyes a Rest